Proper running form is an essential element for any runner. This article will help you improve and provide the foundations for correct running form.

 The importance of cadence

 Cadence, or stride rate, is the number of steps a runner takes per minute.
 It is the number of times your feet hit the ground per minute (think “one-two-three-four”).
 The average cadence for an adult runner is 180 steps per minute for men and 170 for women.
-If you’re not sure what yours is, ask a friend to count how many times your left foot hits the ground in 30 seconds as you run at an easy pace on level ground.
-Increasing cadence helps you keep moving forward, reduces the force of impact, and makes it possible for your body to move in different ways.
-It applies to both walking and running and is measured in steps per minute (SPM).
+If you’re unsure what yours is, ask a friend to count how many times your left foot hits the ground in 30 seconds as you run at a leisurely pace on the level ground.
+Increasing cadence helps you keep moving forward, reduces the force of impact, and makes it possible for your body to move differently.
+It applies to walking and running and is measured in steps per minute (SPM).

 The importance of stride

-Stride length is important for maintaining proper running form, as it should be kept under the body when running.
-It also has a direct correlation to running speed, so it’s okay to shorten stride length when trying to run slowly.
+Stride length is essential for maintaining proper running form, as it should be kept under the body when running.
+It also correlates directly to running speed, so it’s okay to shorten stride length when trying to run slowly.
 Additionally, stride length impacts arm swing since arm movements should naturally mirror leg movements.
 Finally, stride length and stride turnover are the two main factors that determine a runner’s speed, with increasing either ability increasing speed.

 The importance of posture

-Good posture is important when running, as it can help improve efficiency and form.
-It can reduce stress on the knees, hips, and back, and it can also help you stand up straight on a treadmill.
+Good posture is essential when running, as it can help improve efficiency and form.
+It can reduce stress on the knees, hips, and back and help you stand up straight on a treadmill.
 To keep their shoulders from sagging, runners should engage their core, keep their heads up, and keep their heads up.

 The importance of your core muscles

-Running requires a lot of energy, and it’s important to have strong core muscles in order to be successful.
+Running requires a lot of energy, and it’s essential to have strong core muscles to succeed.
 Your core muscles keep you stable and give you the power to move.
 They are essential for running well.
 They also help maintain good posture throughout your run.
-Strong core muscles help with better balance when running, so you can avoid injuries and keep up your pace.
+Strong core muscles help with better running balance, so you can avoid injuries and keep up your pace.

-Additionally, strong core muscles mean that you will use less energy while running, as they help support the body’s weight while running.
-In addition to running, it’s important to do core exercises on a regular basis to strengthen these muscles.
-This will translate into a more efficient, powerful run each time you lace up your shoes.
-Staying focused on strengthening your core muscles from head to toe is an important part of becoming a better runner.
+Additionally, strong core muscles mean you will use less energy while running, as they help support the body’s weight.
+In addition to running, it’s important to do core exercises regularly to strengthen these muscles.
+This will translate into a more efficient, decisive run each time you lace up your shoes.
+Staying focused on strengthening your core muscles from head to toe is integral to becoming a better runner.

 Tips to improve your running form – Correct Running Techniques

-Keeping your body straight and relaxed is the key to proper alignment, which is important not only for your running stride but also for your health and wellness.
+Keeping your body straight and relaxed is the key to proper alignment, which is essential for your running stride and your health and wellness.
 Keep your head up, shoulders back and relaxed, chin up, chest out, and don’t bend at the waist.
-Let gravity do its job as you run—that means standing tall instead of leaning forward while you sprint or jog.
-If you have any questions about this aspect of form, check out our blog post on how to run with good posture!
+Let gravity do its job as you run—standing tall instead of leaning forward while you sprint or jog.
+If you have questions about this form aspect, check out our blog post on how to run with good posture!

 Look straight ahead; don’t look at the ground.